cvai-roig-lab/Net2Brain/README.md

 **Bridging Neural and AI Research**:
 One of the primary objectives of Net2Brain is to facilitate the collaboration between neural and AI research.
 By providing a user-friendly toolbox, we aim to bridge the gap and empower non-computer scientists to leverage the benefits of deep neural networks in their neuroscientific investigations.

-To delve deeper into the toolbox, check out our [ReadTheDocs](https://net2brain.readthedocs.io/en/latest/index.html) or our [tutorial notebooks](notebooks).
+To delve deeper into the toolbox, check out our [ReadTheDocs](https://net2brain.readthedocs.io/en/latest/index.html) or our [tutorial notebooks](notebooks), or our latest [paper release](https://www.frontiersin.org/journals/neuroinformatics/articles/10.3389/fninf.2025.1515873/full).

 # Updates 03/25
 1. Added Centered Kernel Alignment (CKA) and Distributional Comparisons